collectiveaccess/ProvidenceDocs/_source/providence/user/import/mapping_object_lot_recs.rst

    :align: center
    :scale: 50%

-Within the Refinery Parameter, note that
+Within the Refinery Parameter, note that attributes of the parameter contain references to object lot fields.

-Note that with a Refinery Parameter that pulls from various fields related to the Lot records, only map the

-ONLY map the lot #field to lot, then other fields normal, and pulled into it in refinery